-I found the Intuous Pro Small be the best tablet for my photo editing and as such this review is predominantly about the small tablet but the comments apply equally to the Intuos Pro Medium and the Intuos Pro Large tablets.
-The large tablet is not recommended for processing photographs.
+I found the Intuous Pro Small tablet be the best tablet for photo-editing and as such this review is predominantly about the small tablet.

 Product: Wacom Intuos Pro Small/Medium and Large